-The broadcasting sector could potentially be made more competitive by breaking up the NBC into an open access broadcasting infrastructure company and a public content entity.
+The broadcasting sector could potentially be made more competitive by introducing licence categories that prioritise broadcasting infrastructure and content.
 This could also facilitate the transition to digital terrestrial sound and visual broadcasting.
+However, the view from the ICT sector participants were that this would be too expensive and not have a positive outcome.